 - Increases in wages and revenue generated by job program

-- # of employers providing jobs; # of employers contracted about potential employment
+- # of employers providing jobs; # of employees contracted for potential employment

 - # of job placements for young adults entering the workforce from high school or community college